HarmonyMurombo/Shield-AI/README.md

 Here are the step-by-step instructions for running the code:

-####1 1-Clone the repository to your local computer it works on both operatings systems linux ,windows, and MAcOs
+####1- Clone the repository to your local computer it works on both operatings systems linux ,windows, and MAcOs
  git clone "Url for this project"

 ##### 2- Install the dependencies required for this project on the root folder after cloning: